 Household Telephone Surveys: Household telephone surveys collected information to help understand the attitudes of people who attend or do not attend the performing arts regularly, and to further understand why and how individuals can be motivated to become participants.
-The surveys of random households in each participating community were conducted by Princeton Survey Research Associates according to procedures developed by the Urban Institute.
+Princeton Survey Research Associates conducted the surveys of random households in each participating community according to procedures developed by the Urban Institute.